dereckrx/perform/README.md

 # Perform

+A simple way to use the Railway Pattern in ruby.

 Inspired by looking at the `light-service` gem and seeing it's use of the Railway Pattern and validating actions inputs and outputs as a good idea, only it's implementation seemed overly complicated.

+I wanted to create a lib that:

+* Is simple with no dependencies
+* Has no boilerplate or Action sub-classes
+* Has no DSL or dealing directly with a context object
+* Can use Plain Old Ruby Objects and Lambdas as actions
+* But still supports the Railway Pattern and input/output validation

+## Comparision

-Here is an example of a basic `light-service` action:
+For comparison, here is an example of a basic `light-service` action:

 ```ruby
 class Foo